 Designed for those who need to build their credit, the Citi Secured Mastercard requires a deposit between $200 and $2,500, which stands as your credit limit.

 The Citi Diamond Preferred card offers a 0% intro APR for 12 months on purchases and 21 months on balance transfers, after which the APR is .

 How To Check Whether You’re Preapproved for a Citi Credit Card

-If you’re interested in applying for a credit card with Citi, you can go to Citi’s site, browse its credit card options and click the “Learn More & Apply” button for each card you want to consider.
-This action will take you to each individual card’s landing page so you can compare and contrast all options more closely.
+If you’re interested in applying for a credit card with Citi, you can go to Citi’s website and browse its credit card options and click the “Learn More & Apply” button for each card you want to consider.
+This will take you to each individual card’s landing page so you can compare and contrast all options more closely.

-For pre-qualification purposes, you can wait for an invitation via mail or use Citi’s tool for checking whether you’re preselected for any of its credit cards.
+For pre-qualification, you can wait for an invitation via mail or use Citi’s tool for checking whether you’re preselected for any of its credit cards.
 To use the preselection tool, take the following steps:

-- Enter some personal information, including your name, your address and the last four digits of your Social Security number.
+- Enter your name and address, your email address, the last four digits of your Social Security number and your product preference.

 - Check the authorization box.

 After that, you’ll see the credit card for which you’re preselected and can review the features of each.
 The preselection process only takes a few minutes to complete and will give you a good sense of where you stand.